saiid-usmonov/online-it-shop-lp/README.md

-**Online IT-Shop Webseite (HTML, CSS, Multi-Page)**

-Diese Webseite dient als Online-Shop für IT-Geräte und wurde mit HTML und CSS umgesetzt.
-Sie umfasst mehrere Seiten und nutzt verschiedene Design- und Layout-Techniken, um eine benutzerfreundliche Erfahrung zu gewährleisten.

-**Verwendete Komponenten:**
-- **Semantische Komponenten:** Carousel-Slider (zur Darstellung von Produkten), Navbar (Navigation), Footer (Seitenabschluss)
+# Online IT Shop Website (SQL, relational Database, PHP, JavaScript, HTML, CSS, Multi-Page)

+This website serves as an online shop for IT devices and was implemented using SQL, PHP, JavaScript, HTML and CSS.
+It consists of multiple pages and utilizes various design and layout techniques to ensure a user-friendly experience.
+Users can register and log in, and all data provided by the user is stored in an SQL database.

+## Used Components

+- **Semantic Components:**
+  - Carousel slider (for product display)
+  - Navbar (navigation)
+  - Footer (page footer)

-- **Dateikomponenten:**
+- **File Components:**
+  - `index.php` (Register & Login)
-  - `index.html` (Startseite)
+  - `index.html` (Home page)
-  - `contact.html` (Kontaktseite)
+  - `contact.html` (Contact page)
-  - `pricing.html` (Preisübersicht)
+  - `pricing.html` (Pricing overview)

+## Technologies

-- **Bilder:**
+- SQL
-  - IT-Geräte (Produktbilder)
+- PHP
-  - Kontakt-Icons (für Kontaktmöglichkeiten)
+- JavaScript
-  - Stock-Corporate-Icons (für allgemeine Unternehmensdarstellung)

-**Technologien:**
 - HTML5
-- CSS3 (einschließlich Flexbox und Grid)
+- CSS3 (including Flexbox and Grid)
 - Responsive Design

-Die Webseite ist so strukturiert, dass sie auf verschiedenen Geräten gut aussieht und benutzerfreundlich bleibt.
+The website is structured to look good and remain user-friendly across different devices.

 Screenshots:
 ![image](https://github.com/user-attachments/assets/eef3cfd1-224c-454d-9f9f-1de4a561ebc6)